hafizulwanandaputra/pectk-simklinik/README.md

 1. **Admin**: is used to manage everything of this application with exclusively access to manage users and its sessions and generating transaction password for transaction cancellation.
 2. **Medical Records**: used to manage patients and register patients for outpatient care.
 3. **Pharmacist**: is used to manage medicine stocks, external prescriptions, and printing e-ticket and prescription document from confirmed doctor prescriptions.
-4. **Doctor**: is used to manage doctor prescription given to the patient.
+4. **Doctor**: is used to provide diagnoses, procedures, medicine prescriptions, and eyeglass prescriptions given to patients, as well as to create surgery room orders, outpatient reports, and surgical reports.
 5. **Cashier**: is used to manage actions and making transaction of the actions and medicines.
+6. **Nurse**: is used to provide assessment, screening, education, and supporting checks to patients.

 ## Important Change with index.php